 The customer is required to supply and install at their cost a metal metering cabinet measuring 36" X 36" X 12" with a removable panel on which EPLC will install its instrument style metering equipment.
-The customer will supply and install a 1 $\frac{1}{4}$ inch I.P.S. conduit from the inside metering cabinet to a customer supplied and installed, E.S.A., C.S.A. and EPLC approved test block / meter cabinet located as per EPLC requirements.
+The customer will supply and install a 1 1⁄4 inch I.P.S. conduit from the inside metering cabinet to a customer supplied and installed, E.S.A., C.S.A. and EPLC approved test block / meter cabinet located as per EPLC requirements.
+EPLC requires a maximum distance of 75 feet for secondary cable from the CT/PT's to the meter cabinet.
+It is required that a 24x16x10 Hydel remote meter cabinet (Part # 74820585).